Shenyqqq/pmpmchessAI/README.md

   * **Neural Networks:** A deep neural network is integrated with MCTS to guide the search, predict move probabilities (policy), and evaluate game states (value).
   * **Self-Play Reinforcement Learning:** The AI learns by playing millions of games against itself, iteratively refining its neural network parameters to discover optimal strategies from pure randomness.

-Due to the inherent computational intensity of self-play learning and the game's complexity, our current AI's strength is limited by available training time.
+Due to the inherent computational intensity of self-play learning and the game's complexity, my current AI's strength is limited by available training time.
 However, the provided codebase empowers you to continue its evolution\!

 -----